Michael Meyer von Bremen: Private practice

 Meyer von Bremen is a partner in a private law firm.
 He is a member of the State Bar of Georgia and the American Bar Association.
 He is a member and past president of the Dougherty Circuit Bar Association and the Albany Sertoma Club.
 He is a past president of the College of Liberal Arts and Arts & Sciences Alumni Association for Mercer University.

 Community involvement

 Having earned the rank of Eagle Scout in 1970, Meyer von Bremen is active in community and civic affairs.
 He is married to the former Peggy Hicks, and they have two children, Meg and Welsley.
 They are members of the Porterfield Memorial United Methodist Church in Albany where he has been on the administrative board and the board of trustees.
 He is also a member of the Chancel Choir.
 He wason the Albany Dougherty Chamber board and executive committee and the board of the Georgia Independent College Association.
-He was a recipient of the Robert Benham Community Service Award, The Meritorious Service Award from Mercer University, 2008 Dream Award from King Celebration, Legislator of the Year Awards from the Governors Council of Developmental Disabilities and the Georgia Association of Educators, Best Lawyers in America from 2010-2020.
+He was a recipient of the Robert Benham Community Service Award, The Meritorious Service Award from Mercer University, 2008 Dream Award from King Celebration, Legislator of the Year Awards from the Governors Council of Developmental Disabilities and the Georgia Association of Educators, Best Lawyers in America from 2010 to 2020.